InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 Tools used in InnerSource can formalize this ask for more than one human to be involved with any change.

-Focus on written communication: The goal with InnerSource is for the project to be transparent enough so that developers who are not part of the team can understand project decisions and follow alogthe process of software creation.
+Focus on written communication: The goal with InnerSource is for the project to be transparent enough so that developers who are not part of the team can understand project decisions and follow along the process of software creation.
 As a result all communication needs to be in a place that everyone interested in the conversation can follow along: written, public, searchable and linkable.
 The goal is not to reduce distractions to others - the goal is to make all project conversations transparent.